namhq1989/maid-bots/content/command/help/monitor.md

   `remove` \- remove a specific target by its id
     • `id` \- target id

-  `stats` \- obtain statistics of a specific target by its ID
+  `stats` \- obtain statistics of a specific target by its id
     • `id` \- target id

 *Examples:*